sezanzeb/alsa-control/README.md

 With jack as output the volume can be changed with softvol as well.
 Firefox seems to prefer talking to jack directly over using the default device provided by the generated asoundrc, so the volume change doesn't affect it.
 Before starting jack, the ALSA-Control GUI needs to be closed because jack can't acquire the input device as long as the level is monitored.
+Or you select "none" as input in Cadence.

 ## Testing